bulbulbalabol/Final-Project-CSC-120/README.md

 ## Additional Reflection Questions
  - What was your **overall approach** to tackling this project?
  We broke the project into parts.
 We created an outline, and from there we determined what order to tackle the steps.
-We started by creating a bare shell of the game, and adding in things from there.
+We started by creating a bare shell of the gal4me, and adding in things from there.
 At first we just needed to create 9 different locations, with three options in each.
 Then we needed to let the user choose a location and chose an option.
 Then we added in the treasure, the sword, and the question "would you like to see the map?"
  - What **new thing(s)** did you learn / figure out in completing this project?
  We learned a lot about GUI and how to display images.
 We learned learned about the term .isEmpty().
 We also learned about using a hashSet to store Strings.
  - Is there anything that you wish you had **implemented differently**?